subhrendu1987/ReaderKernelWriterUser/README.md

 ```
 7. Check the kernel log to verify that the module loaded successfully:
 `dmesg`
-You should see the message "Buffer module loaded" in the output.
+You should see the message `Reader module initialized` in the output.
 8. Check and create character device `/dev/reader_module`
    * Get major number of the device from `/proc'
    ```